raphaelzenou/mongo-flask-project/README.md

-# Price Tracker for Amazon with value storage
+# Web Scraper for Amazon and Proxies with MongoDB storage

-Price Tracker is an app where users can add amazon links and store the price and characteristics of the items they like in a noSQL MongoDB Atlas database.
+Price Tracker is an app where users can automatically add amazon links and store the price and characteristics of the items they like in a noSQL MongoDB Atlas database.

-The idea is to combine Python's Beautiful Soup web scrapper with the Flask mini framework and Mongo DB (using PyMongo) in the Back End and a standard CSS framework in the Front End.
+The idea is to combine Python's Beautiful Soup web scraper with the Flask mini framework and Mongo DB (using PyMongo) in the Back End and a standard CSS framework in the Front End.

 Hosting will be powered by Heroku connected with GitHub (not Heroku Git) for deployments.

+Other notable functionality: the app also scrapes free proxies from 'https://free-proxy-list.net/' and attemps to use them in a randomised way instead of the default one to mitigate the risk of blocking from Amazon anti scraping technology.

 ## UX